MicrosoftDocs/cloud-adoption-framework/docs/migrate/azure-best-practices/contoso-migration-rehost-vm-sql-ag.md

     ![Recovery plan](./media/contoso-migration-rehost-vm-sql-ag/failover2.png)

-4. After verifying the VM in Azure, they complete the migration to finish the migration process, stop replication for the VM, and stop Site Recovery billing for the VM.
+4. After verifying the VM in Azure, they complete the migration to finish the migration process, stop replication for the VM, and stop Azure Migrate billing for the VM.

     ![Failover](./media/contoso-migration-rehost-vm-sql-ag/failover3.png)